 The Impacts & Consequences of Atychiphobia

-Atychiphobia can be paralyzing, causing people to shut down, believing that there’s no point in trying to accomplish something.
 The fear of failure can lead to missed opportunities and problems in daily life.3 It can affect someone’s outlook, creating an approach to tasks that involves extreme caution in order to prevent loss instead of a success orientation with actions designed to meet a goal.
 Extreme fear of failure can affect mental health, relationships, and overall quality of life.

-Other impacts of atychiphobia include:4,6
+Other impacts of atychiphobia include:6,11

 - Avoidance of tasks, projects, opportunities, and even other people (out of perceived negative judgments and a sense of shame or disappointment)